List of Kinnikuman characters: Psychoman

 Perfect Tenth: Psychoman is a flamboyant, clown-themed Choujin.
 He was the originator of the Magnet Power that Neptune King would use in the Dream Choujin Tag arc.
 Amoral, Psychoman looks down on all choujins, even his fellow Perfect Origin, with the exception of his dearest friend Silverman.
 Psychoman debuts as the Perfect Large Number, Perfect Phantom Grim Reaper, coming with the second wave of Perfect Large Numbers.
 He faces Springman in the step pyramid battle, before the match escalates to a tag team with Buffaloman and Turboman in tow.
 After Buffaloman defeats him, he goads Buffaloman to kill him, after which he apparently disappears.
 However, he later reappears at Sagrada Familia, revealing himself to be the Perfect Origin Psychoman, in order to fight Planetman.
 Planetman uses his Demon Face technique, but is killed by Psychoman who is not fazed at the idea of murdering his "comrades".
 Psychoman would later fight Brocken Jr. at the Unforgiven Yggdrasil.
 Despite Brocken Jr.'s valiant attempt, he was defeated by Psychoman.
 As he was about to deal the finishing blow, Psychoman was interrupted by his old friend Silverman, who pleaded him to spare Brocken, and fight him instead.
 The two fight, with Silverman coming out on top and taking his Thunder Dumbbell, the last Dumbbell Akuma Shogun needed to activate the dial that would erase all of the Perfect Origins from existence.
 However, Psychoman had secretly modified the device, making it erase him and he alone upon the dial's activation.

+Perfect Large Numbers

+The Perfect Large Numbers are among the upper echelon of Perfect Choujins.
+Several days after the signing of the peace treaty, they invade earth with a declaration of war, denouncing that Neptune King's group of Perfect Choujins that had appeared during the Dream Choujin Tag arc as a weak renegade faction.
+The Perfect Large Numbers have a more extreme and hardline adherence to the Perfect Choujin rules, especially the "defeat equals death" rule.
+Although they initially plan to fight the Justice Choujin, this plan was interrupted by the arrival of the Devil Choujins.
+Later, a second wave of Perfect Large Numbers appear, who along with the survivors of the first wave challenges the Idol and Devil Choujins at the step pyramid battle.
+Each of the Perfect Large Number has a moniker of the format "Perfect X", where X is a noun that represents each Perfect Large Number.